oatlog/oatlog/doc/report/main.typ

 = Examples <appendix_examples>

-This appendix contains self-contained examples that use oatlog.
+This appendix contains self-contained examples that use Oatlog.

 == Quadratic formula